AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/create-an-adaptive-form.md

 >
 >You can also change the schema for an Adaptive Form.
 For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model2). -->

-## Eigenschappen van een formuliermodel bewerken in een adaptief formulier {#edit-form-model-foundation-components}
+## Eigenschappen van formuliermodellen bewerken in een adaptief formulier {#edit-form-model-foundation-components}

 U kunt het formuliermodel wijzigen voor een adaptief formulier (op JSON gebaseerd of Formuliergegevensmodel).
 U kunt niet van het ene formuliermodel naar het andere gaan.